 Want more resources?
 Read our guide on where to buy cheap books.

 Many people like to buy used furniture and get it re-upholstered, turning what was old into something “vintage.”

 Patio furniture is another popular item you can get secondhand for a great deal.
 In addition to your local antique markets and estate sales, here are some places to shop online:

 Why pay for a new stroller when there are so many used strollers for sale online?
 And gently used baby clothes, toddler playsets and more can be bought for cheap online as well.
 Just make sure the product hasn’t been involved in any recalls.

 Some of the major baby gear resale marketplaces are:

-If you want one of those good old-fashioned steel-handled shovels or hoes, it’s going to cost more, but you won’t have to worry about the handle splintering or chipping upon repeated use.
+If you want one of those good old-fashioned steel-handled shovels or hoes, it’s going to cost more, but you’re less likely to have to worry about the handle splintering or chipping with repeated use.